Our Classic Egg Salad is an all-American favorite! No need to over-complicate this simply delicious recipe.

 - Drain all the water and then shake the pot with the eggs still inside to break the shells.
 Under running warm water, peel off shells and set cooked eggs on a paper towel to dry.

 - Roughly chop eggs into a medium bowl and add mayonnaise, salt and pepper.
 Stir and taste.
 Add more salt or pepper if needed.
+You may use some or all of the 4-6 tablespoons of mayonnaise depending on how creamy you like the texture.

 - Cover bowl and place in the refrigerator until egg salad is below 40 degrees.